yubo56/dotfiles/README.md

           `/usr/local/share`
 - To split/join files, `split -b 200M a.tar.gz "a.tar.gz.part"`, can just cat
   them all together to join
-- Last brave version w/ xmodmap support is 1.15.54-1 (Sept 17, 2020), seems to correspond to Chromium v85 (86 is broken)
 - `/etc/security/faillock.conf` - `deny = 0` to stop blocking on failed login